 What Are ABLE Accounts?

-ABLE accounts (started in June 2016), new tax-free saving accounts for people with disabilities, hold great promise for special needs planning.
+ABLE accounts were established in June 2016 as tax-free savings for people with disabilities and hold great promise for special needs planning.
 But among the many questions surrounding ABLE plans is who can open accounts?
 Only the person with a disability?
 Parents?
 Other relatives?
 Friends?

 Who Can Open an ABLE Account?